-According to the ICMJE Recommendations, ideally, the authors of the retraction notice should be the same as those of the article, but, if they are unwilling or unable, the editor may under certain circumstances accept retractions by other responsible persons, or the editor may be the sole author of the retraction or expression of concern.
+According to the ICMJE Recommendations, ideally, the authors of the retraction notice should be the same as those of the article, but, if they are unwilling or unable, the Editor-inchief may under certain circumstances accept retraction notices by other responsible persons, or the Editor-in-chief may be the sole author of the retraction or expression of concern.
 The text of the retraction should provide the reason of retraction.
 Retracted articles are clearly labeled as retracted.